 Here is a selection of heart-wrenching—yet cathartic— pieces.

 Tchaikovsky—Pathétique (IV movement)

 Tchaikovsky’s compositions are notable for having an underlying element of sadness–just think of Swan Lake’s haunting main theme–and the Pathétique is emblematic in that: in fact, it was dedicated to his nephew, with whom he was in a secret relationship.
-The first movement is allegro non troppo, the second is allegro con grazia, the third is allegro molto vivace and the finale is adagio lamentoso, andante.
-It should be noted, however, that the name Pathétique is the French translation of the Russian Патетическая (Pateticheskaya), which means “passionate, emotional,” similar to the German leidenschaftlich, not “arousing pity” Fun fact: when the Pathétique premiered on October 16th 1893, a 11-year-old student was among the audience.
+The first movement is allegro non-troppo, the second is allegro con grazia, the third is allegro molto vivace and the finale is adagio lamentoso, andante.
+It should be noted, however, that the name Pathétique is the French translation of the Russian Патетическая (Pateticheskaya), which means “passionate, emotional,” similar to the German leidenschaftlich, not “arousing pity” Fun fact: when the Pathétique premiered on October 16th, 1893, an 11-year-old student was among the audience.
 His name was Igor Stravinskij.

 Wagner—Tristan und Isolde’s Prelude